 To safeguard this cultural treasure, Vietnamese and international organizations have undertaken large-scale restoration works.
 This delicate process involves meticulous research, architectural analysis, and the use of traditional materials and techniques.
 Ongoing conservation efforts are focused on preserving the site's authenticity while ensuring its long-term sustainability.

 The My Son sanctuary is a testament to the resilience of Vietnam's cultural heritage.
-Despite the challenges it has faced, this ancient site continues to inspire awe and wonder in visitors from around the world.
+Despite its challenges, this ancient site continues to inspire awe and wonder in visitors from around the world.

 4. Visiting My Son Sanctuary